I Saw Three Ships

-(I do note that the new year at one time was held to take place on March 25, the day Jesus was conceived, but I don't see a hint of a connection in the song.)
+I do note that the new year at one time was held to take place on March 25, the day Jesus was conceived, but I don't see a hint of a connection in the song.)

-Ian Bradley, in the Penguin Book of Carols, raises the question of why three ships are needed to bring two passengers -- in his version, Jesus and Mary.
+> Ian Bradley, in the Penguin Book of Carols, raises the question of why three ships are needed to bring two passengers -- in his version, Jesus and Mary.
 This is logical, but the likely answer is that the original included Joseph as well, but he was later written out or accidentally dropped.
-Bradley, though, has an explanation: That three ships sailed in because they were bearing the relics of the three Magi, or perhaps the Magi themselves.
+Bradley, though, has a different explanation: That three ships sailed in because they were bearing the relics of the three Magi, or perhaps the Magi themselves.
 Of course, the Bible nowhere says that there were three Magi; it merely says that the Magi (unnumbered) brought three gifts.

-Personally, I'd guess that three is simply an auspicious number.
+> Personally, I'd guess that three is simply an auspicious number.
 Sure, one ship could carry Jesus and his mother, but three ships gives him an escort -- with the other two ships representing the other two persons of the Trinity. - RBW